a8ksh4/chonky-pocket/README.md

 <img src="images/keyboard_wiring.jpg" width="400" />

 ### Encoder
-The Encoder has a button built in, sw1 ans sw2, and a rotary encoder with com (common), A, and B.  Com and one of the sw# pins can be connected to ground.
+The Encoder is an EVQWGD001 with a button built in, sw1 ans sw2, and a rotary encoder with com (common), A, and B.  Com and one of the sw# pins can be connected to ground.
 The other sw# pin, A, and B, go to their own gpio pins.
 There are encoder libraries that can tell you rotation direction, or you can look at the sequence of pin activation to tell rotation direction.
 Each rotaton of the rotary wheel, first one pin will activate, then the other pin, and then they'll both go back to inactive.
 The order of activaton indicates direction.
 Here's the encoder pinout:

 <img src="images/encoder_pinout.jpg" width="300" />